deeplearninglab21/cxr-loc-attention/README.md

     class2/
       img6.png
 ```
-The [`model` folder](./model) contains a text file with the download link to the pretrained U-Net model.
+The [`model`](./model) folder contains a text file with the download link to the pre-trained U-Net model.
 Structure of training data:
 ```
 /data/Ottawa_masks_512/
   img1.png